paulhamsh/HCI-BLE-Python/README.md

 BLE is a simple part of the Bluetooth specification, and doesn't require much code.

-The Micropython versions require a special build of Micropython with the specific C code to access the HCI layers.
+The ESP and Pico W Micropython versions require a special build of Micropython with the specific C code to access the HCI layers.

 | HCI layer | Module     | Class        |
 |-----------|------------|--------------|